 C corporations and S corporations have no distinction between compliance responsibilities.
 Both follow the internal and external corporate formalities and obligations, including adopting bylaws, holding shareholder and director meetings, issuing stock, filing annual reports, maintaining a registered agent and registered office, and paying annual fees.

 S Corp Vs C Corp | How Are They Different?

-Being subchapters of the corporation, S corp and C corp are similar in many ways, such as limited liability protection, management structure, article of incorporation, and corporate formalities.
-However, some essential aspects make them distinguished entities.
-Following are those aspects;
+Being subchapters of the corporation, S corp and C corp are similar in many ways, some essential aspects make them distinguished entities.
+The following are those aspects;

 S corps can not have more than 100 shareholders.
 Moreover, all the S corp shareholders must be US citizens/residents.